Qiskit/qiskit/README.md

 We are ready to try out some QASM examples, which runs via the local simulator.

-This is a simple superpesition example.
+This is a simple superposition example.

 ```
 from qiskit import QuantumProgram